mohamed2012004/Car-Sales-Prediction-/README.md

-# Car Sales Transactions Analysis
+# Car Sales Prdiction

-This project analyzes a dataset containing car sales transactions.
+This project analyzes a dataset containing car sales transactions and predict sales of it.
 The dataset includes detailed information about customers, cars, and dealerships.
-The aim is to understand purchasing behavior, regional sales trends, and the influence of various attributes (such as car model, price, and customer demographics) on sales.
+The goal is to understand purchasing behavior, regional sales trends, and the influence of various attributes (such as car model, price, and customer demographics) on sales.

 ## Dataset Metadata